 Rarely will you use a single cell battery to power something.
 Connecting them in series will provide more voltage, while connecting them in parallel will get you more current.
-Following is some things to keep in mind.
+The following lists some safety precautions to be aware of.

 Connecting batteries in series:

-The batteries should be at the same voltage, and they must all have the same capacity, so that they are less likely to become unbalanced.
+The batteries should be at the same voltage, and they must all have the same capacity.
+Different capacities quickly become unbalanced.
+Their voltages will not stay the same.

 Connecting batteries in parallel:

-Batteries must be the same voltage (less than 0.1V difference) while being connected in parallel.
-Dangerously high levels of current will flow as a higher voltage battery charges a lower voltage battery.
+Batteries must be the same voltage (less than 0.1V difference) when first connected in parallel.
+Dangerously high levels of current will flow as a higher voltage battery directly charges a lower voltage battery.

-High voltage transfers energy/power efficiently through conductors.
-But it runs the risk of forcing current through something not made to pass much, if any current.
+High voltage transfers energy/power efficiently through good conductors.
+But it also runs the risk of forcing current through something not made to pass much, if any current.
 Therefore, adequate insulation must be provided.

 High current produces a lot of heat based on the amount of resistance that it has to go through.
-Therefore everything needs to be larger to reduce resistance and increase surface area to dissipate heat to prevent damage from high current.
+Therefore, high currents need larger components and connections, which provide less resistance, and an increased surface area for heat dissipation.

 Conversions: Buck -Boost – Inverter – Rectification (adapter)

 Often it is a good idea to have your battery system at a voltage different than the voltage that your load will need.
 Luckily, you can easily buy (not much point making) circuitry that converts some of the supply current into more voltage or some of the voltage into more current.